-CSD’s COVID-19 Hotline, Powered by Connect Direct was Recognized Alongside Apple-iOS 14 and Accessible Pharmacy Services for the Blind.
+CSD’s COVID-19 Hotline, Powered by ASL Now was Recognized Alongside Apple-iOS 14 and Accessible Pharmacy Services for the Blind.

 Communication is Always Evolving, and Even More So During the Pandemic